-- be a sophomore or have achieved sophomore status (as stated by their sending school) at the time of application (February 1)
+- be a sophomore or have achieved sophomore status (as stated by their sending school) at the time of application (February 1),

-- be a junior (as stated by their sending school) at the time of enrollment to The Gatton Academy (August 1 of the same application year)
+- be a junior (as stated by their sending school) at the time of enrollment to The Gatton Academy (August 1 of the same application year),

-Students are selected based on SAT or ACT scores; academic grades from ninth and tenth grades; interest in advanced careers in science, technology, engineering, and math; student responses to application essay questions; interviews by Academy staff members; and recommendations from teachers and other individuals who can attest to a student's need and preparedness for the program.
+Students are selected based on SAT or ACT scores; academic grades from ninth and tenth grades; interest in advanced careers in science, technology, engineering, and math; student responses to application essay questions; interviews by Gatton staff members; and recommendations from teachers and other individuals who can attest to a student's need and preparedness for the program.

 Taking Challenging Courses is the First Step